 Since qualifying, Jane has undertaken additional studies in pregnancy related acupuncture as well as treating fertility problems and meets regularly with other acupuncturists who share her interest in these subjects to discuss the latest research and share knowledge and skills.
-In recent years Jane has focused her studies on deepening her understanding of The Balance Method which has included 2 trips overseas to train the Dr Tan’s apprentices.
+In recent years Jane has focused her studies on deepening her understanding of The Balance Method which has included 3 trips overseas to train with Dr Tan’s apprentices.

 Jane has a private one-to-one clinic inside ‘Back to Chiropractic’ 54, Grammar School Yard, Hull.
 HU1 1SE.
 Just CLICK HERE to visit Jane’s website.